Healthdirect Free Australian health advice you can count on.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Treatment for abnormal eye discharge depends on the cause:
+Treatment for abnormal eye discharge depends on the cause.

-Viral conjunctivitis usually clears up by itself without the need for prescribed medicines.
 Your doctor may advise you to use artificial tears or cold compresses to soothe your eyes.

 If your baby has a blocked tear duct, it will usually get better without any treatment by the time your baby is about one year old.
 Your doctor or early childhood nurse may show you how to massage your baby's eyes gently, to help empty any discharge out of the duct.

-• Wash your hands thoroughly before touching your eyes.
+• Wash your hands thoroughly before touching your eyes, mouth or nose.

-• Ensure towels, face washers and bed linen are washed regularly and dried in sunlight if possible.
+• Ensure your towels, face washers and bed linen are washed regularly and dried in sunlight if possible.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: May 2022
+Last reviewed: May 2024

 Back To Top